 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Instant Pot has done an excellent job of taking the humble pressure cooker and turning it into a worldwide phenomenon.
 The electric cookers are all about getting more done in the kitchen in less time.
 With seven or more (depending on the model) preset cooking features, you can make everything from rice to yogurt to chilis and stews in this tabletop appliance.
 Cleanup is quick and painless—simply remove the metal bowl and place that, plus the lid, in the dishwasher.

+Winter is a perfect time time to cook up stews, chilis, soups and large-format meals using Instant Pot.
 When shopping for an Instant Pot, you’ll want to consider two main things: which features you’ll use most often, and what size fits your family, cooking preferences, and, realistically, kitchen counter or storage space.
 Remember, also, that this simple device may replace two or three other appliances, actually clearing up space on your countertop or in your cabinet.

 To help you find the best fit, we rounded up the best deals on Instant Pots right now.

 We update these sales weekly, but products go fast!
 If something is out of stock or not on sale, check back next week for a batch of new deals.

 Instant Pot Duo Crisp + Air Fryer 11-in-1 (8 Quart)

 In case seven or nine functions wasn’t enough, this 8-quart Instant Pot Duo adds two more options for you: air fry and dehydrate.
 You just have to switch out the pressure cooker lid for the air fryer lid, which contains a heater and fan, plus an air frying basket.